University of Miami Scholarships (2025–2026)

 UM automatically considers first-year applicants for merit during admission.
 Amounts vary based on academic strength, curriculum rigor, and overall application context.
 Recipients generally may receive only one Undergraduate Admission merit award.

 Range note: Broad ranges reflect holistic review and funding; exact cutoffs are not published.
-Estimates disclaimer: Asterisks (*) mark GPA/test bands inferred from UM’s class profile and typical merit patterns, not official cutoffs.
+Estimates disclaimer: GPA/test bands based on UM class profile and award history, not official floors.

 Automatic Merit — Quick FAQ

 What are the renewal rules?
-Plan on enrolling full-time (≥12 credits each semester) and maintaining about a 3.0 UM GPA each academic year (checked after spring).
+Maintain ≥12 credits per term and at least a 3.0 UM GPA each year for renewal (check after spring).

 🏆 Competitive Scholarships